CoccoAndrea/automated-backup/docs/README.en.md

 Google Drive credentials are, of course, required to upload your backups to Drive.
 I recommend using this tool: [google-oauth-token-generator](https://github.com/CoccoAndrea/google-oauth-token-generator/tree/main), so you can obtain both `credential.json` and `token.json`.
 **The two files must then be placed in a folder and mapped via Docker Compose.**

+The credentials folder must contain a subfolder for each created Google Drive instance.
+Each subfolder, in turn, will hold the credentials and token files.
 # 🐳 Docker Compose Configuration

 This project uses **Docker** to run the automated backup inside an isolated container, making installation and execution easy across systems.